ebi-gdp/docs/docs/how-to/data.md

 :::tip
 * These genomes are in genome build **GRCh38**.
 * Not all scores will work on the small HAPNEST dataset.
+Due to the low number of variants in the small dataset many scores will fail to pass the matching threshold.
-* For testing these selections will work : scores PGS001994,PGS000006, traits 'Abnormality of the eye'/HP_0000478 or 'estrogen-receptor negative breast cancer'/EFO_1000650, publication PGP000002
+* For testing the platform these selections will produce results : scores PGS001994,PGS000006; traits 'Abnormality of the eye'/HP_0000478 or 'estrogen-receptor negative breast cancer'/EFO_1000650; publication PGP000002
 :::

 ## Other genomes